 Our bodies have proteins that mop up harmful chemicals like cadmium, but the amounts in smoke can overload these proteins.
-Cadmium can also prevent our cells from repairing damaged DNA.
-Because of this, it can make the effects of other chemicals even worse.
+Cadmium increases DNA damage and can also prevent our cells from repairing damaged DNA.
+Because of this, it can make the effects of other dangerous chemicals in cigarettes even worse.

 Polonium is a rare, radioactive element and polonium-210 is its most common form.
-Polonium strongly emits a very damaging type of radiation called alpha-radiation that can usually be blocked by thin layers of skin.
+Polonium strongly emits a type of radiation called alpha-radiation which is very damaging but can’t travel far – it can usually be blocked by thin layers of skin.

 Chromium is a metal used to make metallic alloys, dyes and paints and comes in different types.
-Chromium III or ‘trivalent chromium’ is most commonly used.
-It is available as dietary supplements and is harmless.
+Chromium III or ‘trivalent chromium’ is the safer and most commonly used form.

-On the other hand, chromium VI or ‘hexavalent chromium’ is very toxic, is found in tobacco smoke, and is known to cause lung cancer.
-It allows other cancer-causing chemicals (such as polycyclic aromatic hydrocarbons) to stick more strongly to DNA and damage it.
+On the other hand, chromium VI or ‘hexavalent chromium’ is very toxic.
+It is found in tobacco smoke, and is known to cause lung cancer.

-1,3-butadiene or BDE is an industrial chemical used in rubber manufacture.
-Some scientists believe that of all the chemicals in tobacco smoke, BDE may present the greatest overall cancer risk.
-It may not be as good at causing cancer as some of the other chemicals listed here, but it is found in large amounts in tobacco smoke.
+1,3-Butadiene or BDE is an industrial chemical used in rubber manufacture and a known carcinogen.
+Some scientists believe that of all the chemicals in tobacco smoke, BDE may represent one of the greatest impacts towards overall cancer risk.

 Polycyclic aromatic hydrocarbons or PAHs are a group of powerful cancer-causing chemicals that can damage DNA and set cells down the road to becoming tumours.